palotas-bme/DistilBERT/README.md

 Finetune the model for question answering task.
 Build the inference pipeline, report results for the pretrained model and for the fine-tuned version, as well.
 If you're up for a challenge, you can find other databases, or translate them to Hungarian and see how your model performs on Hungarian questions.

+We use the MRQA dataset to finetune our model which is a dataset for training LLMs for extractive question answering tasks.
+It includes multiple datasets (for example: SQUAD, TriviaQA, NaturalQA) in a uniform format.

 Related GitHub repository:
 <https://github.com/huggingface/transformers/tree/main/examples/research_projects/distillation>